DiGro/QGIS-Documentation/docs/developers_guide/qtcreator.rst

    entry
 #.
 Uncheck all but the |checkbox| :guilabel:`Debug` sub item
 #.
 Fill the path with the build directory.
 For our purpose, we create a
-   specific build dir for QtCreator:
+   specific build dir for Qt Creator:

    .. code-block:: bash